nvaccess/addon-datastore/README.md

 ## `addon-store-submission` GitHub Repository

 Essentially this repository holds metadata about all the accepted versions of Addons which are included in the store.
-Metadata about old versions of an addon remains until it is explicitly removed or becomes invalid, allowing delivery to older versions of NVDA, or as a fall back in case the newer version is revoked after a critical bug is found.
+Metadata about old versions of an addon remains until it is explicitly removed or becomes invalid.
+This allows delivery to older versions of NVDA.
+If a newer add-on release is removed (in response to a critical bug being found) NVDA can fall back on a prior add-on release.
 Addons versions are submitted by submitting a pull request, adding a file for that version of the addon.

 ### Layout